Welcome to Jamrock: Chart performance

 The title-track peaked at number 55 in the US on the Billboard Hot 100, but did better on the R&B and rap charts, peaking at numbers 18 and 12, respectively.
 It also did well in the UK, peaking at number 13.

 Critical reception

 Steve Yates, in The Observer, gave the album five stars out of five, concluding that "Like his father, Damian is tucked in well behind the cutting edge of digital production, but this fine collection of songs outshines the ephemeral delights of modern day dancehall.
-The Jr Gong is banging.
-Get it on."
+The Jr Gong is banging."

-David Jeffries, writing for AllMusic, gave the album four stars out of five, saying "Besides the fantastic single, this album has 'legs,' with a bulging lyric sheet filled with vivid and crafty lines that offer plenty to focus on once all the sonic brilliance has sunk in.
+David Jeffries, writing for AllMusic, gave the album four stars out of five, saying, "Besides the fantastic single, this album has 'legs,' with a bulging lyric sheet filled with vivid and crafty lines that offer plenty to focus on once all the sonic brilliance has sunk in.
 A career-defining moment that lives up to a huge hit, Welcome to Jamrock is a tremendous achievement."